-In the reporting month, two air-borne noise exceedances of Limit Levels were recorded at the podium next to Tower 3, The Waterfront (CNM-3) on 16 July 2015 and Tower 2, The Harbourside (CNM-4) on 24 July 2015.
-Actions stipulated under the Event and Action Plan (Table 2.3 of the EM&A Manual) was undertaken and the investigation findings and conclusions have been presented in Section 5.1.
+In the reporting month, no air-borne noise exceedances of Limit Levels were recorded.
+Actions stipulated under the Event and Action Plan (Table 2.3 of the EM&A Manual) would undertake if exceedance is recorded.

-Apart from the above, one exceedance of air-borne noise Action Levels was recorded in the reporting month.
-Details of the investigation findings and conclusions have been presented in Section 7.1.
+Apart from the above, no exceedance of air-borne noise Action Levels was recorded in the reporting month.

 No exceedance of both 24-hr TSP Action and Limit Levels was recorded in the reporting month.
-Actions stipulated under the Event and Action Plan (Table 3.3 of the

-EM&A Manual) would be undertaken when exceedance is recorded.
+Actions stipulated under the Event and Action Plan (Table 3.3 of the EM&A Manual) would be undertaken when exceedance is recorded.